jin-choo/HyperSearch/README.md

 ## Observations

-To get the observations in real-world hypergraphs, run this command:
+To get the results from the observations in real-world hypergraphs, run this command:

 ```
 python observation_1.py